FR

 General training areas8 mm rubber

-Free‑weight areas30 mm anti‑vibration tiles (8 mm in lighter zones)
+Free weight areas30 mm anti-vibration tiles recommended; 8 mm may work in lighter-use zones

-Heavy lifting zones30 mm tiles or lifting platforms
+Heavy lifting zones30 mm anti-vibration tiles or lifting platforms

 Higher-end gyms often allocate more budget toward visual identity, premium finishes, and custom equipment details.
 Cardio equipment can represent a large portion of the investment because individual units are expensive, especially when advanced console technology is included.